Ohio Library for the Blind and Physically Disabled

 - SARA (Scanning and Reading Appliance): Enables the reading of printed material and works like a computer scanner that recognizes text, translates it into speech, then reads the text aloud.
 Available on computers in the 1st floor of the Main Library’s North Building.

 - ZoomText: Designed for the low vision user, magnifies the contents of a computers screen.
-Available on computers in the Main Library’s TechCenter.
+Available in all branches.

 - CCTV (Closed-circuit television): Employs a video camera lens to enlarge text from normal text size.
 Users can change background and font colors.
 Available on computers in the 1st floor of the Main Library’s North Building, and the College Hill.
 Covedale, Deer Park, Forest Park, Hyde Park, and Symmes Township Branches.

 Options for enhancing sound and vision for individuals at events and programs are also available.
 Please contact the Programs/Exhibit Office at 513-369-3173 for details.